 First, try to sleep as much as you need.
 If you compensate for sleep with caffeine, it won’t give you the energy and strength that you get during night sleep.
 Lack of sleep has a detrimental effect on our health, skin, and well-being.

 Second, do not consider coffee a habit.
 Let it become a tasty drink for you or an occasion to meet a friend.
-You can also discover all the versatility of the coffee industry.
+You can also discover all the versatility of this industry.
 Limit your coffee consumption for a while to understand how often you want to drink it without the intention to “recharge” or keep your friend company.

 The fourth piece of advice is about coffee quality.
 Take a closer look at the freshness of the coffee beans, their origin, and roasting time.
 Your body can get all the good stuff from coffee only if the beans are of high quality.
 Try to choose arabica or blends where it prevails.